hutchiexar/capstone_latest_backup/render_dependency_guide.md

 2. **Find compatible versions** - Use tools like `pip-tools` to find versions that work together
 3. **Simplify requirements** - Remove unnecessary packages or find alternatives
 4. **Test locally first** - Always test your changes locally before deploying
+5. **Check package documentation** - Look for compatibility matrices for related packages (like pyHanko and its validator)

 ## Common Render Deployment Issues